-Wisemans Bridge is a beach of rocks, sand and shingle, with a large stream (Fords Lake) emerging on the southern side.
+Wisemans Bridge is a beach of rocks, sand and shingle, with a substantial stream (Fords Lake) emerging on the southern side.
 The road here runs along the seafront, and (free) roadside parking is available in the pebbly verge overlooking the shore.
 Access to the beach is a short walk down a steep slipway, or across the pebbles.

 Northwards from Wisemans Bridge, the shore is initially rocky, becoming increasingly sandy on the approach to Amroth.
-To the south the shore is a mix of rocks, sand and rock-pools, with a substantial spring welling onto the beach just before Coppet Hall point.
+To the south the shore is a mix of rocks, sand and rock-pools, with an effusive spring issuing onto the beach just before Coppet Hall point.
 Dogs are allowed at all times.